The objects must be set aside in a way that clearly shows that they have been moved.

 The Princes Beatrix Lock will be enlarged with a third lock chamber.
 In addition, the Lek canal will be widened.
-The lock and the canal both have great historical value, and therefore have to be handled with care.
-Bureau B+B defined the preconditions for landscape integration.
+The lock and the canal both have great historical value, and therefore have to be managed with care.
+Bureau B+B defined the preconditions for the landscape integration.

-On the site of the canal widening, remnants of the Nieuwe Hollandse Waterlinie, a nineteenth century military waterwork and a state monument.
+The canal will at a location where remnants of the Nieuwe Hollandse Waterlinie still exist.
+It is presently a nineteenth century military waterwork and a state monument.
 Removing these objects will destroy the continuity of the defense line and would set a precedent.
-To simply relocate these objects would be considered falsification of history.
-That is why the objects must be are set aside in a way that clearly shows that they have been moved.
+To simply relocate these objects would be considered the falsification of history.
+This is the reason why the objects must be set aside in a way that clearly illustrates that they have been moved.
 They will be moved, twisted and turned.
-This way, the widening of the canal becomes a legible part of the landscapes history.
+This way, the widening of the canal becomes a legible part of the landscape’s history.
 The casemates linger as ‘Objets Trouvés’ along the canal.

 The Princes Beatrix Lock was built in 1937 and is a state monument.
-It is a land mark, that should not be overshadowed by the new lock chamber.
-Bureau B+B designed the new chamber as a ‘cut in the land’, that literally does not stick out.
+It is a landmark, one that should not be overshadowed by the new lock chamber.
+Bureau B+B designed the new chamber as a ‘cut in the land’, that truly does not stick out.

 Esthetical Demands Program